chrisvizes/chrisvizes.github.io/_posts/2025-02-18-Building-first-model-ex.md

 ## End Result

 Comparing my sql to what they provided as an example I can see that I have not ended up with the simplest solution.
 I'll admit I could do with more practice with SQL.
 I got to the desired comparison value but the models I left behind were the bare minimum for the answer and wouldn't re-use well (going against a key idea of dbt).
-I also missed that I created a new CTE were I should just edit the existing one.
+I also missed that I created a new CTE where I should just edit the existing one.
 ![Lineage](/assets/img/example-lineage.png)